pforret/crontask/README.md

 	-v		:	verbose
 	--hchk	:	call a healthchecks.io URL after task finished successfully --log	:	add log to file (and keep file)
-	--tid	: 	set task identifier (otherwise generated automatically - used for logging) --mail	:	send mail after task finished successfully (requires python or php on your server) script	:	local script (with full path) url  	:	httpp or https URL (requires curl, wget, python or php on your server)
+	--mail	:	send mail after task finished successfully (requires python or php on your server) script	:	local script (with full path) url  	:	httpp or https URL (requires curl, wget, python or php on your server)